mccdaq/daqhats/docsource/install.rst

 You can now run the example programs under ~/daqhats/examples and create your own programs.

-If you are using the Raspbian desktop interface the DAQ HAT Manager utility will be available under the Accessories start menu.
+If you are using the Raspbian desktop interface, the DAQ HAT Manager utility will be available under the Accessories start menu.
 This utility will allow you to list the detected DAQ HATs, update the EEPROM files if you change your board stack, and launch control applications for each DAQ HAT to perform simple operations.
 The code for these